APPIC Postdoctoral Selection Guidelines

 - Be aware, if you are applying to both predominantly research focused programs and clinically focused programs that timelines for offers may differ.
 Support or advice from your internship training director or other mentor(s) is recommended.

 - Have your rank ordering of programs completed before February 27, 2017, if not earlier.
+Note: no formal rank lists need to be submitted.

 - If prior to February 27, 2017 you receive a bona fide offer from a postdoctoral training program that is not your first choice, you are allowed to put the lower ranked program on hold, contact your top ranked program and request a reciprocal offer.
 That program may ask for verification of the offer.
 The program should inform you how long they need to give you an answer.
 One of several things may occur: